futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Mixing essentials",
       "explanation": "Balanced mixes let every spectral shade shine through the midnight haze.", "practice": [
-        "Finish one mixing tutorial video twice a week", "Run gain-staging on all current projects"
+        "Complete one mixing lesson each week: builds a repeatable approach to balance and clarity.", "Run gain-staging on current projects: creates headroom and consistency for cleaner mixes."
       ],
       "goal": "Achieve a balanced pre-mix of Track 1 by day 150", "course_rec": {